DavidHe1127/Mr.He_HandBook/Cloud,Tooling/docker.md

 Run `docker network ls` to find the desired network and run `docker network inspect <NETWORK_ID>` to see network configs.

+**Access docker host from inside the container**

+Use special DNS `host.docker.internal` when trying to access services runnong on docker host on OS X/windoes. i.e instead of `http://localhost:4000` try `http://host.docker.internal:4000`.

 ### Mount src to volume

 Any time you make a change to your code, you need to rebuild your Docker image (which is a manual step and can be time consuming).
 To solve this issue, mount your code as a volume.
 Now manual rebuilds are no longer necessary when code is changed.
 It's because changes on host will also be replicated in the mounted volume inside the container.